anthonydahanne/terracotta-oss-docker/client/README.md

     INFO - Connection successfully established to server at 192.168.59.103:9510

-At this point go to http://DOCKER_HOST:9966/petclinic/ from the docker host machine to interact with this client webapp.
+At this point go to http://DOCKER_HOST:8080/ from the docker host machine to interact with this client webapp.

+Go click on "Find Owners", launch several searches,you'll them they're getting cached, in the log :

+    org.ehcache.Demo                         : Returning cached result for VetName

 Click on Veterinarians, you should see this list of Veterinarians stored in the cluster :

 ![Spring pet clinic list of Veterinarians](images/vets.png)